bloom-lmh/awe-axios/docs/en/发起HTTP请求/Common Functions.md

 ### Key Features

-The Request Retry feature in `axios-plus` has the following key characteristics:
+The Request Retry feature in `awe-axios` has the following key characteristics:

-- `axios-plus` uses an **exponential backoff strategy**: The delay time for the `n-th` retry is `delay * 2^(n-1)`
+- `awe-axios` uses an **exponential backoff strategy**: The delay time for the `n-th` retry is `delay * 2^(n-1)`
-- `axios-plus` does not limit the number of retries.
+- `awe-axios` does not limit the number of retries.
 The first retry has no delay; the delay strategy applies from the second retry onwards.

 ::: warning Request Idempotence and POST Requests Using the Request Retry feature with `POST` requests is **not recommended** because `POST` requests are generally not idempotent.
 Retries might lead to data duplication.